 Vietnam is one of the fastest-growing economies in the world and has an expanding manufacturing sector due to low production costs, enabling the country to become a regional manufacturing hub.
 The economy is also heavily reliant on exports to the U.S. and China.
 In turn, about half of what the country imports comes from China, its largest trading partner in Asia.
-A coastal country, Vietnam's maritime industry is ranked fourth-largest in the region.
+A coastal country, Vietnam is ranked seventh in Asia for its access to global shipping networks in the Linear Shipping Connectivity Index.

 Vietnam's location on the Indochinese peninsula has given it a natural advantage for interactions between countries in East Asia and Southeast Asia.
 The country serves as an important link between matured economies in East Asia and emerging markets in Southeast Asia.
 Its location adjacent to China has also served as a gateway to investors who wish to penetrate China’s market.